 Prior to the commencement of works, details demonstrating compliance with the above requirements must be submitted to the Certifier.
-A copy of the CEMP must be submitted to the Certifier, Council, EPA, TfNSW, Port Authority and the Planning Secretary.
+A copy of the CEMP must be submitted to the Certifier, Council, City of Sydney Council, EPA, TfNSW, Port Authority and the Planning Secretary.